Mida Ecocamp is eco-friendly. Which means…

 notice-board in the office we ask tourists not to hand out sweets or money to children or pay over-priced fees for goods and services.
 If they would

-like to help the people and children, they can purchase school-uniforms or pay a year’s school fee for a child instead (this will start operating
+like to help the people and children, they can purchase school-uniforms or give a donation for a cause of their choice.
+We are more than happy to

-giving a donation and being sure that the intended recipient receives it.
-Mida Ecocamp is looking after the community as a whole.
+assist tourists in any decision making in connection with giving a donation and will make sure that the intended recipient receives it.
+Mida Ecocamp

 SOLAR POWER